 - While keeping the sample at the same focal plane, move the slide to a clear area that is clean and devoid of any dirt (you might actually want to defocus very slightly to make any dust out of focus).
 Recheck the histogram and make sure there is no clipping

 - In the 'Adjust' tab, Perform 'Automatic' white balance.
-Or start 'Interactive ...', and the mouse cursor will become an eyedrop.
-Use the 'eyedrop' to pick an clean spot in the image as the white refrence
+Or start 'Interactive ...', and the mouse cursor will become an eyedropper.
+Use the 'eyedropper' to pick an clean spot in the image as the white reference

-- Go to 'General' tab and click 'Shading Correction' to take a reference image (not visible, but is kept in memory)
+- Go to 'General' tab and click 'Shading Correction' to take a reference image (it is not visible, but it is kept in memory)

-- Observe the image on the sreen.
+- Observe the image on the screen.
 It should be clear and white.

-After conducting white balance and shading correction, keep the exposure time and illumination level unchanged.
-Otherwise, the white balance and shading correction procedures need to be repeated.
+After conducting white balance and shading correction, keep the objective, exposure time, and illumination level unchanged.
+Otherwise, the white balance and shading correction need to be done again.

 - Click to open the 'MosaiX Acquisition' from the toolbar panel.
 The MosaiX Acquisition' dialogue box will show up.
 Click 'Setup' to open the 'Acquisition Setup' window.

 - * In 'Acquisition Setup' window, first reset (using tool) the origin of the stage, marked as a thick blue-lined square in the 'Navigator'.
 This will avoid crashing of the objective to the stage.
 So it is very important !